theodo/workflow-monitor/README.md

 # How to develop

-Run `npm install` in client and backend folders.
+Run `npm install` in web-client and backend folders.

 Run `docker-compose up` or `npm start` in the root folder.